FlorentinaDili/heroes-angular/README.md

 # This project is a Task given by Quantix L.L.C due to my Internship application

+#Comment
+This tutorial was challenging for me, since this is the very first time I am in contact with Angular framework.
+My main issues we're in the 4th part, when adding Services.

 # AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.